Bankruptcy and your home

 How does bankruptcy affect you if you own your home?

-If you own your home, whether it is sold or not usually during the bankruptcy process depends on the amount of equity in the home.
-Equity is the amount of profit you would make if an asset was sold.
-In terms of your home, this usually means equity = current value of a home – remaining mortgage – the cost of sale (eg tax).
-If you have a significant amount of equity in your home, it may be worth remortgaging your home and using this lump-sum to settle your debts, rather than risk losing your home altogether with bankruptcy.
+If you own your home, whether it is sold or not during the bankruptcy process depends on the amount of equity in the home.
+Equity is the amount of profit you would make if an asset were sold.
+In terms of your home, this usually means equity = current value of a home – remaining mortgage – the cost of sale (e.g. tax).
+If you have a significant amount of equity in your home, it may be worth remortgaging your home and using this lump sum to settle your debts, rather than risk losing your home altogether with bankruptcy.

 For example, a house owned by two people with £20,000 equity means that each person has a ‘beneficial interest’ of £10,000.
 If your partner, or another family member or friend, buys your £10,000, then the house will not be sold.